johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.C When to Acquire Various Equipment.md

 Before Night Flights:
 - Headlamp with red light
-- Backup flashlight (preferably red)
+- Backup flashlight (preferably red)^[Jack uses [this one](https://www.amazon.com/Flashlight-Powerful-Astronomy-Aviation-Observation-Black/dp/B06X3SY4LG/)]

 After Checkride:
 - Headset for the first passenger^[Some folks will get themselves a nice headset, and their training headset becomes their first passenger headset]^[Clubs will often have loaner headsets, which may or may not be available or work]